Win tickets to see Harry Potter at Burnley's Reel Cinema

-Burnley Reel Cinema is showing all eight of the Harry Potter films in a magical eight-week spell.
+Burnley Reel Cinema is showing all eight of the Harry Potter films in a magical eight-week spell starting this weekend.

-This week it’s the turn of second film Harry Potter and the Chamber of Secrets which will be screened this Saturday and Sunday at 10am and Monday and Thursday at 7pm.

-The following six films will be shown at the same times during the proceeding weeks.
+Harry Potter and the Prisoner of Azkaban will be screened this Saturday and Sunday at 10am and Monday and Thursday at 7pm with the following five films to be shown at the same times during the ensuing weeks.

 Tickets are priced at £4 each.